Sometimes you look at a photograph and fall off your chair. It looks impossible, is that Photoshop?

 All of these DIY photography hacks can be done at home and you won’t need any special equipment to create them.

-The shape, size and the silver interior of a Pringles tube make it perfect as a DIY light modifier.
+The shape, size, and silver interior of a Pringles tube make it perfect for a DIY light modifier.

 Here you can see more ways you can use it.
 These are cheap but perfect tips you can take great advantage of whether you are shooting in a studio or somewhere else.

-A bean bag can be useful when you need to stabilise your camera, but you don’t have the chance or space to use a tripod.
+A bean bag can be useful when you need to stabilize your camera, but you don’t have the chance or space to use a tripod.

 Just place your camera on it, and it’ll help to keep it in place.
 It can be easier to carry and can be used in many ways even if you put it on the ground.

-Luckily, you can even make yours at home.
-This post shows you how!
+Luckily, you can make your own bean bag tripod at home.

 If you are thinking about having your photos printed and used as decoration, you should try this DIY idea.

 You can transfer the image to wood, this way it’s going to gain a unique look.
-The pattern of the wood looks great on your shots.
+The pattern of the wood looks great behind your shots.

-In our article, we have two tutorials for this, none of them requires any special gear.
-A laser-printed image, sandpaper, a brush, a slice of wood, Mod Podge and a cloth or sponge, and you are ready to create!
+In our article, we have two tutorials for this, and neither of them requires any special gear.
+A laser-printed image, sandpaper, a brush, a piece of wood, Mod Podge, and a cloth or sponge, and you are ready to create!

 Do you love fun and unique tote bags?
 Or tutorials that show how to spice up your old clothes and accessories?
 Then this idea is for you.

-You’ll need a laser-printed photo, some kind of fabric, transfer gel, a brush, water, a hairdryer and an iron.
-Follow our tutorial for one of the most fashionable photo hacks!
+You’ll need a laser-printed photo, some kind of fabric, transfer gel, a brush, water, a hairdryer, and an iron.
+Follow our tutorial on transferring photos to fabric for one of the most fashionable photo hacks!

 There are a few photography hacks for removing strangers from your images.
 But the easiest one is probably doing it in Photoshop.